sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20210102: server side decrypt/decode of inner now sorta there, next up is to get the client to react correctly to the session (inner or outer-based) that gets established.
+(Note: there's some really ickky stuff still on the server side that'd be v. brittle if >1 extension ever interacts and one of those but not the other is "compressed."
+  All that compression is just muck really;-)

 - 20201228: got the call to ``hpke_dec`` succeeding now, next up to try put inner CH back together (when compressed) and use it